marciogualtieri/risk_model_builder/README.md

     python manage.py startapp risks

-In our particular case, "risks" is a REST API app.
+In our particular case, "risks" is a REST API app, implemented with Django REST Framework.

-### Manage Database
+### Database Management

 #### Migrating

+Every time the model is modified, we need to create and run the necessary migrations in the database:

     python manage.py makemigrations risks
     python manage.py migrate risks

-You will need to run this command everytime you create or modify a model (in the model-view-controller sense).

 #### Cleaning Up